rallyhealth/weePickle/readme.md

 to decouple our libraries from Play as much as possible, to reduce this friction.

-So we are encouraging libraries to make use of uPickle instead: it's popular, well-supported and fast.
+So we are encouraging libraries to make use of weePickle instead: it's popular, well-supported and fast.

-However, if we allowed libraries to simply pick random versions of uPickle, we'd be right back where we were with Play-Json: if different libraries used different versions, we could wind up with evictions and runtime collisions, since uPickle isn't shaded.
+However, if we allowed libraries to simply pick random versions of weePickle, we'd be right back where we were with Play-Json: if different libraries used different versions, we could wind up with evictions and runtime collisions, since weePickle isn't shaded.

 So this is a shaded fork of uPickle.
-It is hard-shaded (instead of using sbt-assembly or something like that) because uPickle includes macros with hard-coded paths, so automatic shading isn't likely to work correctly.
+It is hard-shaded (instead of using sbt-assembly or something like that) because weePickle includes macros with hard-coded paths, so automatic shading isn't likely to work correctly.

 ## Differences